danielfurtado11/NEXI/README.md

-# NEXI
+# 📂 NEXI
- Repository from my work at NEXI
+Welcome to the repository containing all the work carried out by **Daniel Furtado** at **NEXI**.
+This repository documents projects, research and implementations carried out during his time at the company.